connorrothschild/v4/src/routes/post/nuxt-blog-starter.md

 I didn't invent Nuxt, nor the portfolio site.
 There are a few other options for powerful, pretty starter templates using NuxtJS.
 In particular, I like [Marina Aisa's](https://github.com/marinaaisa/nuxt-markdown-blog-starter) and [Daniel Kelly's](https://templates.netlify.com/template/awake-blog-template-nuxt/).

 That being said, I think my site is pretty cool.
-In creating the template, I've aimed for a mix of **out-of-the-box features that "just work"**, with the **ability to customize as necessary.** I want to allow new users, who have little to no experience with web development, to create a blog, and allow advanced users, who probably know this stuff better than me, to get started with a powerful and customizable template.
+In creating the template, I’ve aimed for a mix of **out-of-the-box features that "just work"**, with the **ability to customize as necessary.** I want to allow new users, who have little to no experience with web development, to create a blog, and allow advanced users, who probably know this stuff better than me, to get started with a powerful and customizable template.

 There are a few features I think make this starter template unique: